In line with Government advice, the Guildhall is currently closed.

-A magnificent Victorian building situated in the heart of the city with a family-friendly café – Eighteen71 – and an exciting programme of live entertainment and events from tribute bands to craft shows and festivals.
+A magnificent Victorian building situated in the heart of the city with an exciting programme of live entertainment and events from tribute bands to craft shows and festivals.

-The Guildhall is also home to Winchester Tourist Information Centre – where you can buy tickets to most of the Guildhall’s events.
+The Guildhall is also home to Winchester Visitor Information Centre – where you can buy tickets to most of the Guildhall’s events.

 Guildhall Winchester is also one of the largest and most flexible meeting room, conference and banqueting spaces in the country.
 With 12 flexible venue spaces, the Guildhall offers event spaces accommodating up to 600 delegates.
 It also provides an atmospheric setting for weddings, family celebrations or Christmas parties.